winstxnhdw/rc15-hax/README.md

 # rc15-hax

-`rc15-hax` is a developer-friendly Windows-only no-hook internal cheat for the Robocraft 2015 project.
+<p align="center"><b>World's first open-source internal cheat for Robocraft</b></p>

 <div align="center">
     <img src="resources/showcase.gif" />
 </div>

+## Abstract

+`rc15-hax` is a pure internal cheat for the [Robocraft 2015 project](https://github.com/phoenix-softworks/RC15-Launcher-Public) by [Phoenix Softworks](https://github.com/phoenix-softworks).
+It is aimed at developers that absolutely despise the Visual Studio ecosystem.
+Since RC15 is Windows-only, so is the cheat.
+Currently, there is no code detouring, and so features are somewhat limited, but feel free to contribute!

 ## Requirements